 INA’s Impact podcast provides timely information on security, risk, intelligence, and investigation issues.
 This episode discusses how digital forensics are used in investigations.

-On March 30, 2020, the U.S. Federal Bureau of Investigation (FBI) alerted users of video teleconferencing (VTC) services of the rise in VTC hijackings.
-These incidents are also often referred to as “Zoom-Bombing,” which references the popular VTC service Zoom.
-A VTC hijacking occurs as a video conference is taking place and is suddenly interrupted with pornographic material, hate images, and/or threatening language.
-The goal of these hacks is often to generate content that can be featured on social media platforms or to simply cause an interruption.
+Earlier in March, the U.S. FBI alerted users of the rise in video teleconferencing (VTC) hijackings.
+A VTC hijacking, often referred to as “Zoom-Bombing,” occurs as a video conference is taking place and is suddenly interrupted with pornographic material, hate images, and/or threatening language.

 For years, pre-employment screenings relied almost exclusively on criminal background investigations.
 All these methods continue to have utility in modern investigations; however, in some cases these investigation methodologies may be augmented and even replaced with social media/open source investigations.